basiccube/GodotTower/README.md

 # Godot Tower

-Godot Tower is a work-in-progress recreation of Pizza Tower (SAGE 2019 demo) in Godot Engine (3.x).
+Godot Tower is a work-in-progress rewrite of Pizza Tower (SAGE 2019 demo) in Godot Engine (3.x).

 ## Info